17 Tips on How to Sell Your House in a Down Market

 Being aware of the real estate market trends, especially in your area, is important because buyers who are shopping for their next home are closely weighing their choices in regard to affordability.

 When interest rates climb, many buyers are priced out of the market and may need to pivot to a rental or look for a less expensive home.
 Many times, even a quarter of a percentage point could determine if a buyer can afford a home.
-If new housing developments offer first-time buyer down payment assistance or a fixed interest rate, those options could lure buyers away.
-The more you know about the various incentives will help you compete in the market.

 When Slobounov has an initial conversation with her clients, she sets realistic expectations of the current market conditions, which have changed since last year.

 “The market is shifting a little bit.
 It’s still great, and we’re going to price it right.
-We’re going to do everything to prep your property, and make sure that it has its best foot forward.
+We’re going to do everything to prep your property and make sure that it has its best foot forward.
 And you may only get one offer — though it might be a great offer — but just don’t expect to get multiple five to ten offers anymore.”

 5. Use professional photos